 At GW, we aim to create a community that cares for each other.
 The CARE Team fosters this goal by creating a pathway through which students who may need additional support can be identified and referred to the most appropriate services.
-Through the CARE Team, students are given the support they need to persist and succeed at GW and beyond.
+Through the CARE Team, students are given the support they need to persist and succeed at GW and beyond

-The CARE Team
+The CARE Referral Process

-How Does It Work?
+How It Works

 Students, parents, faculty, and staff can identify students that may need additional support through the CARE Team’s online form.
 The CARE Team is a cross-departmental support system that recognizes that student concerns are often multi-faceted.
 Students are connected to resources through inter-departmental collaboration to provide them with appropriate and personalized outreach.

 Behavioral Intervention Team (BIT)

 The Behavioral Intervention (BIT) is a multi-disciplinary group at George Washington University that is overseen by CARE.
 This team meets regularly to coordinate timely interventions for students who might need help across multiple departments of the university.
 The BIT strives to prevent the occurrence of crisis situations on campus and to maintain the welfare of the campus community through individualized support to identified students in need.